kierenadkins/Software-Architecture/docs/decisions/0005-Architecture-Style-Decision.md

 This alongside designing each layer to be designed to reduce redundancy and fault tolerance and using load balancers should help us minimize downtime and achieve the non-functional requirement

-We will use Rest Apis in the api layer to connect our backend to whatever frontend we want.
+We will use Rest Apis in the api layer to connect our backend to whatever frontend(client) we want.

 ### Consequences